alonswartz/notesium/README.md

 - Lines: Full text search across all notes in the entire system.
 - Graph: Generate raw data or encoded url for browsing the graph.
 - Graph: Drag, pan or zoom the graph for a better view or focus.
-- Graph: Click on note title to open read-only in the browser.
+- Graph: Customizable node link format for opening notes.
 - No caching or preprocessing: Everything is computed on the fly.

 ## Screenshots